gbirke/lebenplusplus/content/post/2022-08-15-nonviolent-agile-retrospectives.md

 ## What does an agile retrospective look like?

 Side note: There are many variations of the format, I'll describe the format that I like best.
-You can even go "meta" and apply the format to itself to talk about how you would improve and change the retrospective format.

-The meeting should have a **facilitator** who explains the purpose and format of the meeting, keeps an eye on the clock and the talking time of the participants and maybe also takes notes.
+The agile retrospective meeting should have a **facilitator** who explains the purpose and format of the meeting, keeps an eye on the clock and the talking time of the participants and maybe also takes notes.
 Ideally, the facilitator is not an active participant.
 The facilitator guides the meeting through the following **phases**: Brainstorming, Prioritizing, Discussion and Review.

 ### Brainstorming

-The facilitator presents the retrospective questions that should focus the attention to certain areas for the time span since the last retrospective.
+The facilitator presents the retrospective questions.
+The questions should focus the attention of the participants.
+The facilitator explains that the focus should be on the time span since the last retrospective.
 Typical questions are

 * What went well?
 * What didn't go so well?